Mometasone: Mechanism of action

 Mometasone — the metabolite of mometasone furoate.

 Mometasone, like other corticosteroids, possesses anti-inflammatory, antipruritic, and vasoconstrictive properties.
-For allergies, corticosteroids reduce the allergic reactions in various types of cells (mastocytes and eosinophils) that are responsible for allergic reactions.
+For allergies, corticosteroids reduce the allergic reactions in various types of cells (mast cells and eosinophils) that are responsible for allergic reactions.
 Mometasone and other corticosteroids circulate in the blood easily, crossing cellular membranes and binding with cytoplasmic receptors, resulting in the transcription and synthesis of proteins.
 It also inhibits the actions of the enzyme cytochrome P450 2C8 which participates in the activity of monooxygenase.

 The inflammation is reduced by decreasing the liberation of hydrolase acids of leukocytes, the prevention of the accumulation of macrophages in the sites of inflammation, the interference with the adhesion of leukocytes to capillary walls, the reduction of the permeability of the capillary membranes and consequently edema, the reduction of complementary components, inhibition of histamine and kinin liberation, and interference with scar tissue formation.
 The proliferation of fibroblasts and collagen deposits is also reduced.
 It is believed that the action of corticosteroid anti-inflammatory agents is bound to inhibitive proteins of phospholipase A2, collectively called lipocortins.
 The lipocortins, in turn, control the biosynthesis of potent mediators of inflammation as the prostaglandins and leukotrienes, inhibiting the liberation of the molecular precursors of arachidonic acid.
 Intranasal mometasone alleviates symptoms such as rhinorrhea aquosa, nasal congestion, nasal drip, sneezing, and pharyngeal itching.
 Topical administration applied to the skin reduces the inflammation associated with chronic or acute dermatosis.